complycube/complycube-react-native-sdk/README.md

 ### 5. Initialize an SDK flow

-You can now initialize the `settings` object by setting the SDK token, client ID, and the stages of the flow.
+Initialize the `settings` object by setting the SDK token, client ID, and the stages of the flow.

 ```javascript
 const settings = {